 What is Stanford Mock Trial?

 Stanford Mock Trial is a student-run group on campus.
-Throughout the year, we compete at Mock Trial tournaments across the country against other top teams that test our public speaking, critical thinking and performance abilities.
+Throughout the year, we compete at tournaments across the country against other top teams that test our public speaking, critical thinking, and performance abilities.

-As members of the Mock Trial community, students simulate an American legal proceeding.
-Each year, the American Mock Trial Association releases a case with witness affidavits and evidence.
+As members of the mock trial community, students simulate an American legal proceeding.
+Each year, the American Mock Trial Association (AMTA) releases a case with witness affidavits and evidence.
 We take on roles as attorneys and witnesses, and prepare speeches and examinations for competition.
-We use the federal rules of evidence and present our case before experienced judges and attorneys.
+We use the Federal Rules of Evidence and present our case before experienced judges and attorneys.

-Though we try to prepare for what an opposing team may throw at us during competition, this activity is that it demands adaptability.
-Each competition is exciting because every member of the team has to think on their feet.
+Though we try to prepare for what an opposing team may throw at us during competition, this activity demands adaptability.
+Each competition is exciting because every member of the team has to think on their feet, with multiple aspects of each trial being impromptu and fast-paced.
 Each trial presents its own twists and turns.
-The challenge of mock trial is to respond creatively while maintaining poise and composure—and that is what we do best.
+The challenge of mock trial is to respond creatively while maintaining poise and composure — and that is what we do best.

-We’ve had success throughout the country in the past few years: we are ranked in the Top 10 teams in the nation and capped off last season with a third-place finish in our division at the National Championship.
-We’ve won our West Coast National Qualifier tournament 3 years running.
-Two of our competitors have won All-American attorney awards in the last 3 years.
+Our program is successful throughout the country.
+We are ranked in the Top 15 teams in the nation, with two top-10 finishes at the National Championships in the past 3 years.
+We’ve won first place at our West Coast National Qualifier tournament (called ORCs) 3 out of the past 4 years.
+Two of our members have won All-American attorney awards in the last 3 years.
 And this year, we’re looking to win it all.